danielpinelli/primers-design/README.md

 mkdir NCBI/
 ```
 ## Step 2 : Convert the genbank file into Fasta format.
-The data downloaded in gbk format contain important information such as the taxid number etc ...
+The data downloaded in .gbk format contain important information such as the taxid number etc ...
 This is why we download them in this format.
 The conversion of this file into fasta format will allow us to copy/paste our fasta Mullus surmuletus sequences obtained in the laboratory.

 ```
 obiconvert NCBI/* > mullidae_dloop.fasta
 ```
 ## Step 3 : Copy/paste D-loop sequences of Mullus surmuelus and convert en format ecopcr
-Copy paste the 21 sequences obtained in the laboratory and their number taxid (taxid = 87757) in the file mullidae_dloop.fasta.
-Convert this file to ecopcr format (ndx, rdx, tdx, sdx).
+Copy/paste manually the sequences obtained in the laboratory and their number taxid (taxid = 87757) in the file mullidae_dloop.fasta.
+Convert this file to ecopcr format (ndx, rdx, tdx, sdx) (ecoPrimer only works with this specific format).

 ```
 obiconvert --skip-on-error --fasta -t ./TAXO --ecopcrdb-output=database_mullidae_dloop > /root/.../mullidae_dloop.fasta
 ```
-## Step 4 :
+## Step 4 : Primer design
 Design the primers according to several criteria with ecoPrimers on the files in ecopcr format.
 Specify the maximum shadow of errors (inconsistencies) allowed by primer (-e 3), specify the minimum and maximum length of the barcode excluding primers (-l 100 -L 150), specify the taxid to amplify ( 87757) and the counterexample taxid (342443).
 ```
 ecoPrimers -d database_mullidae_dloop -e 3 -l 100 -L 150 -r 87757 -E 342443 > mullus_barcodes.ecoprimers